StereoKit/StereoKit/BUILDING.md

 I may update this guide eventually, but if you can track what steps you take while doing this and submit a PR, that would be really incredible!

+General Setup steps:
+1. Install xmake
+2. Install the Android NDK.
+Grab the latest version from [here](https://developer.android.com/ndk/downloads) and unzip into a folder, a path without spaces will make life easier (C:\tools\Android\android-sdk)
+3. Set the NDK path into xmake.
+This command sets the global config: `xmake g --ndk="C:\tools\Android\android-sdk\android-ndk-rXYZ"`

 ## I want to modify code (Linux)

 StereoKit official Linux builds currently use xmake running on Windows Subsystems for Linux, however, it's also possible to use cmake, and do either from a normal Linux machine.